DenisSlapelis/order-production-service/README.md

 ### Usage Video

-You can find an explanatory video about how the entire application works [here]().
+You can find an explanatory video playlist about how the entire application works [here](https://www.youtube.com/watch?v=jbczUd8j2iI&list=PLYCTn1Be4VEZDL9zT4IxJKcw5vP9bnVRk).

 ([Back to Table of contents](#table-of-contents) :arrow_up:)